School Admission Appeals Factsheet

 Details of how to appeal will be provided in the refusal notification you have received; however do consider the following:

-- You may want to send evidence to support your reasons for appealing (for example, a letter from a doctor, previous results or examples of work), this can also be sent later.
+- you may want to send evidence to support your reasons for appealing (for example, a letter from a doctor, previous results or examples of work), this can also be sent later.

 What happens before the hearing?